40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH20 -- usage.md

 `parse_args` function parses and handles the arguments first.

-Case 1: If the end-user enters flag `-v`
+Case 1: If the end-user enters option `-v`

-Case 1.A: If the end-user enters flag `-v` followed by exactly one argument (separated by delimiter a whitespace)
+Case 1.A: If the end-user enters option `-v` followed by exactly one argument (separated by delimiter a whitespace)

-it can be parsed correctly then invoke `parse_and_display` function with one argument after `-v` flag (separated by delimiter a whitespace)
+it can be parsed correctly then invoke `parse_and_display` function with one argument after `-v` option (separated by delimiter a whitespace)

-Case 1.B: If the end-user enters flag `-v`, BUT NOT followed by one argument (or more)
+Case 1.B: If the end-user enters option `-v`, BUT NOT followed by one argument (or more)

 it can't be parsed correctly, so it doesn't invoke `parse_and_display` function.